andschneider/goqtt/README.md

 ### publish

-Below is a simple example showing how to Publish a message to a specified topic. *Note: there is no error handling in the example, which is not advised.*
+Below is an example showing how to Publish a message to a specified topic.

 ```go
 package main